llvm/llvm-project/llvm/docs/TableGen/ProgRef.rst

     Equivalent to ``!range(0, !size(list))``.

 ``!repr(``\ *value*` ``)``
     Represents *value* as a string.
-In particular, it allows to print the content of records for debugging purposes.
+String format for the value is not guaranteed to be stable.
+Intended for debugging purposes only.

 ``!setdagarg(``\ *dag*\ ``,``\ *key*\ ``,``\ *arg*\ ``)``
     This operator produces a DAG node with the same operator and arguments as